 “I have called you by your name.
 You are mine.”

-The school aims to provide a secure, stable and stimulating environment conducive to effective learning that reflects St Swithun Wells’ strong Catholic ethos, where every child is valued and their academic progress, physical development, spiritual welfare, creative awareness and pastoral care is promoted.
+The school aims to provide a secure, stable and stimulating environment conducive to effective learning that reflects St Swithun Wells’ strong Catholic ethos, where every child is valued and their academic progress, physical development, spiritual welfare, creative awareness and pastoral care are promoted.
 We believe that all children have the ability to achieve their best and our curriculum and pedagogy enables all children to do this.

 Teaching and Learning

-The key to effective teaching and learning at St Swithun Wells is the core belief that all children can achieve and that our teaching enables children to develop our CHRIST Mission Values.
+The key to effective teaching and learning at St Swithun Wells is the core belief that all children can achieve and that our teaching enables children to develop our values.
 Our rationale for teaching and learning is through a problem based curriculum where units of work are structured around a key question or statement and where there is a clear learning journey that enables children to answer or respond to the problem.
 This means that in all curriculum areas:

 - The unit of work is based around a key question or statement and the sequence of learning ensures this is answered and responded to (the exception is English which is structured around a high quality text);